icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [Logto](https://github.com/logto-io/logto) - An IAM infrastructure for modern apps and SaaS products, supporting OIDC, OAuth 2.0 and SAML for authentication and authorization.

 - [Authgear](https://github.com/authgear/authgear-server) - Open-source authentication-as-a-service solution.
 It includes the code for the server, AuthUI, the Portal, and Admin API.

-- [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.

-- [OAuth 2.0 and the Road to Hell](https://gist.github.com/nckroy/dd2d4dfc86f7d13045ad715377b6a48f) - The resignation letter from the lead author and editor of the Oauth 2.0 specification.

 ## SAML